Thoracic Facet Joint Pain

 What does thoracic facet joint pain feel like?

 Thoracic facet joint pain often feels like a sharp, catching, or aching pain in the mid-back.
-It may sit slightly to one side of the spine and can worsen with twisting, reaching, lifting, sitting, coughing, or deep breathing.
+It may sit slightly to one side of the spine and can worsen with twisting, reaching, lifting, sitting, coughing, sneezing, or deep breathing.

 Can thoracic facet joint pain cause rib pain?